hafsahsiddiqui/sql-projects/A24 Films/README.md

 ```
 SELECT year, AVG(roi) AS avg_roi
-FROM films
+FROM a24_movies
 GROUP BY year
 ORDER BY year;
 ```

-Answer: Tracks whether A24’s financial performance is improving or declining over time.
-If ROI is rising, it shows their strategy is getting stronger.
-If it's falling, it could mean saturation or creative missteps that need correcting.
+Answer: Tracks whether A24’s financial performance is improving, plateauing, or declining over time

 b.
 How has the average box office revenue changed over the years?
 ```
-SELECT strftime('%Y', release_date) AS year,
-       AVG(box_office) AS avg_box_office
+SELECT YEAR(release_date) AS year, AVG(box_office) AS avg_box_office
-FROM movies
+FROM a24_movies
 WHERE box_office IS NOT NULL
-GROUP BY year
+GROUP BY YEAR(release_date)
 ORDER BY year DESC;
 ```

-Answer: For the average box office revenue based on the year, you can calculate this by grouping the movies by the year of release and averaging the box office revenue for each year.
-This helps identify trends over time and gives you insights into how box office performance has evolved.
+Answer: Measures changes in average revenue year-over-year—can reflect marketing, trends, or shifts in quality.

 c.
 Number of Films by Genre Over Time

 ```
 SELECT year, genres, COUNT(*) AS num_films
-FROM films
+FROM a24_movies
 GROUP BY year, genres
 ORDER BY year, num_films DESC;
 ```
-Answer: Identifies shifts in creative focus—maybe more horror in recent years, or fewer comedies.
-This shows how A24 adapts to audience trends or tries to shape them.
+Answer: Highlights genre production trends—e.g., if horror has increased over time

 a.
 High Budget, High ROI
 ```